 More ‘industrial’ toilets here.
 I loved that it was so inclusive with gay/feminist stuff up on the walls.
 We were there too early so it was dead but I bet when it’s busy it’s a rad crowd and cool vibe.
 We had our drink here and decided to get the train back to Kotti (Kotbusser Tor) to head to a rock bar there called Franken that we had read was cool.

-We got beer after beer in here and Papa G was pretty pissed and yammering shite at me by the end of it.
-You know when you’ve been drinking and eating all day and you don’t really get drunk?
-That’s where I was at.
 I didn’t recognise any of the songs but it was all good music, to the heavier end of rock.
-The bar was very busy and there was one woman staffing the bar and collecting glasses and she didn’t bust a sweat.
-She had that shit DOWN.
+The bar was very busy and there was one woman staffing the bar and collecting glasses and she didn’t bust a sweat, legend.